 In this context, it’s worth noting that social network profiles can be deeply data-mined without having the user password.
 Private investigators routinely –

 Growing controversies and numerous lawsuits have resulted from the recent boom in domestic oil and gas drilling.
 Today’s energy industry faces increased scrutiny from landowners, investors, insurers, lenders, environmentalists, and regulators.

-The majority of Beacon’s senior staff investigators are former FBI Special Agents or former law enforcement officers with specialized training and expertise.
-Beacon’s field investigators in each state are supported by our internal investigative staff at our corporate headquarters in Columbus, Ohio.
+The majority of Beacon’s senior investigators are former FBI Special Agents or former law enforcement officers with specialized training and expertise.
+Beacon’s field investigators in each state are supported by our internal investigative team at our corporate headquarters in Columbus, Ohio.
 Beacon is fully licensed, bonded and insured in 45 states.
-From Sacramento to New York City, no other private investigation firm can provide the same breadth and […]
+From Sacramento to New York City, no other private investigation firm can provide the same breadth and depth of